 The Chairman and the CEO/ED are not related to each other.

 The list of responsibilities of the Chairman and the CEO/ED is available for inspection at the Company’s registered office.

 Regular Meetings of Independent Directors: In accordance with the CAO Corporate Governance Policy, the Independent Directors of CAO meet at least once a year, without the presence of the other Directors, to discuss any matters relevant to the CAO Group, such as its investment criteria, risk management and internal controls, risk appetite and risk tolerance, performance of management, Board communication and performance, and strategic issues.
-Led by the Deputy Chairman/ Lead Independent Director, the Independent Directors of CAO held their meeting on 1 November 2018 without the presence of the other Directors.
-The Independent Directors of CAO discussed the key changes in the 2012 Code, consequential amendments to the SGX-ST listing rules and implications on CAO.
-The Independent Directors also discussed issues relating to Board renewal and the recommended tenure for Independent Directors as well as the localisation and internationalisation of employees of the CAO Group.
+Led by the Lead Independent Director, the Independent Directors of CAO held their meeting on 30 October 2019 without the presence of the other Directors.
+The Independent Directors of CAO discussed issues relating inter alia to, assessing the completeness, adequacy and timeliness of information provided by Management to the Board of Directors to enable them to make informed decisions to discharge their duties and responsibilities.

 Composition of Nominating Committee and Terms of Reference: The Nominating Committee was established by the Board to make recommendations for all Board appointments.
 The Nominating Committee comprises five (5) members, the majority of whom, including its Chairman, are Independent Non-Executive Directors:

 Hee Theng Fong